mr-php/mr-php.github.io/_posts_drafts/2016-07-25-populate-select2-from-another-yii2.md

+---
+layout: post
-# Populate Select2 from Another Select2
+title: Populate Select2 from Another Select2
+excerpt: "<p>Update the data in a select2 widget when another select2 widget changes.</p>"
+tags: [yii]
+---

+Update the data in a select2 widget when another select2 widget changes.

 ## Requirements